Amcache parser comparison: AmcacheParser, browser tool, Volatility, RegRipper

 amcacheparser.com (browser, WebAssembly)#

 This site's tool.
-The hive parser is written in Rust, compiled to WebAssembly, and runs entirely in the browser tab.
-The file you drop on the page is read into memory by JavaScript and handed to the WebAssembly module — no upload happens.
+The hive parser is Rust compiled to WebAssembly, running entirely in the browser tab.
+The file you drop on the page is read into memory by JavaScript and handed to the WASM module.
+No upload.

 Why analysts reach for it

 • Zero install.
-Any modern browser works — Chrome, Firefox, Safari, Edge — on any OS, including air-gapped environments after one-time mirror of the static site.
+Any modern browser.
+Any OS, including air-gapped environments after a one-time mirror of the static site.

 • Privacy by construction.
-Because nothing leaves the device, the tool is safe to use on hives subject to data-handling policies that forbid uploading.
+Nothing leaves the device.
+Safe for hives subject to data-handling policies that forbid uploads.

 Where it bites